Monaco Princess stable after collapsing in S.Africa: foundation - RFI

 "Doctors are still establishing exactly what happened," she said.

-The 43-year-old South African-born princess underwent surgery in August, but few details have been publicly released.
+The Zimbabwean-born princess underwent surgery in August, but few details have been publicly released.

 Her latest health scare was "part of the recovery," Wittstock said.
 "She has been in a lot of pain."